Santa Clara, Lisbon: Demographic statistics

-The parish is predominantly catholic and 78.13% of the population aged 15 or above are followers of a Christian or Jeovah's Witness denomination as of 2021.
+The parish is predominantly Catholic and 78.13% of the population aged 15 or above are followers of a Christian or Jehovah's Witness denomination as of 2021.

-Interestingly, around 19.63% of the population doesn't practice a religion and is thus non religious.
+Around 19.63% of the population does not practice a religion and is thus non-religious.

 The presence of minor religions such as Islam, Hinduism and Buddhism (2.24% of the population amongst the three) is probably due to an increasing community of people coming from India, Pakistan, Bangladesh or Nepal.